 This is a London-Amsterdam Eurostar train trip review.
 The Eurostar is a fast, comfortable and convenient way of travelling from London to Amsterdam.
 Eurostar uses its newer E320 trains on the route.

-Note that there have been some significant changes to service frequencies due to the ‘coronavirus’ measures.
-Eurostar currently operates a direct 2x daily train service both ways between London and Amsterdam.
+Eurostar currently operates a direct train service up to 4x daily both ways between London and Amsterdam.

 This is the Eurostar timetable for direct trains between London and Amsterdam:

 |1104||1612||4 hours 8 minutes|

 |1647||1957||4 hours 10 minutes|

 [Note: Service frequency is reduced at weekends; Amsterdam is 1 hour ahead of London time]

 We made the journey between London and Amsterdam by Standard Premier class in October 2018 on the evening departure.
 We paid our own way, €102 one-way for the trip.
 You can book the trip at the NS International site